giuseppeporcelli/smlambdaworkshop/hosting/README.md

 	    Method: OPTIONS
 ```

-In this template we define a Lambda function with Python 2.7 as runtime and we will also create the Amazon API Gateway that will expose the Lambda function with a GET method.
+In this template we define a Lambda function with Python 2.7 as runtime and we will also create the Amazon API Gateway that will expose the Lambda function with an ANY method.

 Now we need to add the model that we trained.
 To do this, we will use AWS CLI to copy the file from S3.
 However, before we need to know the URL where the model is.
 In SageMaker before we indicated the S3 bucket were the model will be stored.
 By using S3 console we will look for the file and path.